 Extremism: The fight that should unite us

-I am not also a candidate of a blame school, however, it is important to learn the lesson of our historical faults.
-11 Sept, in many ways was the cornerstone of change that made the world split into terror and anti terror slogans, that became day in day out what became today an outcome that created the formula of Da’esh.
-The insistence on defining terror in a suit of Islamic jihadist, to a level where any Muslim became a suspect.
+I am not also a candidate for a blame school.
+However, it is important to learn the lesson of our past faults.
+11 Sept, in many ways, was the cornerstone of change that made the world split into terror and anti-terror slogans, which became a day in day out what became today an outcome that created the formula of Da’esh.
+The insistence on defining terror in a suit of an Islamic jihadist, to a level where any Muslim became a suspect.
 Any Muslim name, figure, shape entitled the world to scrutinize the person and push him into a place of suspicion that eventually created a state of exclusion.

 When the white family is intimidated by the black and vice versa.
 When the Muslim threatens the Christian… when the fat is bullied by the skinny.
 When the elitist torments the local …when the Sunni anguishes the Shiite.
 The Wahhabi, Baha’i.
 The Buddhist and the Muslim.
-Semitic, anti sematic.
+Semitic, anti-sematic.
 Jews and Arabs.
-An endless list of unlimited intimidation by anyone who becomes the “other”.
+An endless list of countless intimidation by anyone who becomes the “other.”

-The terror awaits us today, is no longer faraway and distant while we are safe in the luxury of our own secure zones.
+The terror awaits us today, is no longer far away and distant while we are safe in the luxury of our secure zones.
 It became so close that we all participate in nourishing it.
-And as horrifying as it really is becoming.
-The only weapon we can truly fight in is in our own individual spaces.
+And as horrifying as it is growing.
+The only weapon we can indeed fight in is in our individual spaces.
 In our very own homes.
 With our very own family members and circles of friends.
-Each one of us needs to become the very own shield of anti extremism that is protected by acceptance, tolerance and love.
+Each one of us needs to become the very own shield of anti-extremism that is protected by acceptance, tolerance, and love.

-It is becoming an obligation to each and everyone of us to become the true notions we preach in tolerance and acceptance.
+It is becoming an obligation to each and every one of us to become the right notions we preach intolerance and acceptance.